NFL tracks Irma, moving Miami-T.B. possible

 "These guys all have families, they all have people they care about," Koetter said.
 "To think that those guys are just going to hop on a plane if there's some kind of danger to their families and not be bothered by it, that would be foolish to think that way."

-Information from ESPN's Dan Graziano and James Walker was used in this report.
+ESPN's Dan Graziano and James Walker contributed to this report.